lil5/goscope/README.md

 GOSCOPE_ENTRIES_PER_PAGE: 50
 ```

+GoScope has been extended to work with a repository pattern, thus has the capability of supporting any database driver/engine that will work with Go and uses the `sql` package (returning `*sql.Rows` or `*sql.Row`).
+NoSQL databases are currently not supported, although we think that it would be a great addition, so if you have the know-how please don't hesitate to make a Pull Request.
 In the .env file you can specify either the `mysql` driver or `postgres` driver, which will use the `github.com/go-sql-driver/mysql` or `github.com/lib/pq`
 The application expects a database with a setup that can be recreated by taking a look at the `mysql-setup.sql` file in the root of this repository.